valdelaseras/pedestal/README.md

 ### Theming

-The following theme classes are available by default to apply to elements like `section`, `form`, `card`, etc., setting you up with a variety of themes and options while using just a few colours.
+The following theme classes are available by default to apply to elements like `section`, `form` and `card`, setting you up with a variety of themes and options while using just a few colours.
 Too many colours in a palette can be problematic, so consider not to add too many on top.

-The primary- and corresponding secondary themes are generally the inverse of one another.
+The primary- and corresponding secondary themes are generally the inverse of one another, hence it is advised to pick contrasting sets of [colours](#colours).

 #### Base
 ```scss